BrentGrammer/HereHere-React-Native-App/README.md

 # HereHere

-React Native App built with Expo and consuming Google Places API with a Node.js backend.
-Integration with socket.io.
-Built for Android.
+React Native App built with Expo, Socket.io and consuming Google Places API with a Node.js backend and MongoDB for persistence.

 - **NOTE:** This is app is no longer maintained or released due to lack of time to support the project